nec-research/agentquest/README.md

 ## How to Use an LLM agent?
 We provide a set of [examples](/agents/) showcasing how to implement an LLM agent to solve the MasterMind benchmark.
 Generalizing to other benchmarks is straightforward.

+**Note** All the examples require to configure OpenAI/Azure API keys.

 ## How to write a custom driver?